-- 5.134 Farnham had large sites with planning permission for 851 dwellings (net) at 31 March 2018. - 5.135 Some of the housing allocations included within the Regulation 14 and made Neighbourhood Plan have since come forward and been granted planning permission by the Borough Council in the period up to 31 March 2018.
-Of the 10 housing sites allocated in the made Neighbourhood Plan (FNP14 (a) (j)) the following have since been granted planning consent in this period: - Western portion of Policy FNP14 c) Land at Little Acres Nursery and south of Badshot Lea (Planning Application Ref.
-WA/2015/1935 for 80 dwellings) - Policy FNP14 f) Coal yard, The Street, Wrecclesham Hill (Planning Application Ref.
-WA/2016/1264) - 9 dwellings) - Policy FNP14 h) The Woolmead (Planning Application Ref.
-WA/2015/2387) 96 dwellings - Policy FNP14 j) Part of Farnham College (Tennis Courts) (Planning Application Ref.
-WA/2014/2119) - 14 dwellings) - 5.136 In addition, full planning permission was granted after 31 March 2018 for 94 dwellings on the western part of Land at Little Acres Nursery and south of Badshot Lea (superseding the previous outline consent for 80 dwellings) representing an additional capacity of 14 dwellings over that which was already permitted at 31 March 2018.
+- 5.133 Farnham had large sites with planning permission for 851 dwellings (net) at 31 March 2018. - 5.134 Some of the housing allocations included within the made Neighbourhood Plan have since come forward and been granted planning permission by the Borough Council in the period up to 31 March 2018.
+Of the 10 housing sites allocated in the made Neighbourhood Plan (FNP14a) j)) the following have since been granted planning consent in this period: - Western portion of Policy FNP14 c) Land at Little Acres Nursery and south of Badshot Lea (Planning Application Ref.
+WA/2015/1935 - 80 dwellings) - Policy FNP14 f) Coal yard, The Street, Wrecclesham Hill (Planning Application Ref.
+WA/2016/1264 - 9 dwellings) - Policy FNP14 h) The Woolmead (Planning Application Ref.
+WA/2015/2387 96 dwellings) - Policy FNP14 j) Part of Farnham College (Tennis Courts) (Planning Application Ref.
+WA/2014/2119 - 14 dwellings) - 5.135 In addition, full planning permission was granted after 31 March 2018 for 94 dwellings on the western part of Land at Little Acres Nursery and south of Badshot Lea (superseding the previous outline consent for 80 dwellings) representing an additional capacity of 14 dwellings over that which was already permitted at 31 March 2018.
 Similarly, full planning permission was granted after 31 March 2018 for 138 dwellings at the Woolmead site as part of a mixed use scheme.
-This would provide an additional 42 residential units over that which was already permitted at 31 March 2018. - 5.137 Finally, Farnham had a large number of small sites with planning permission for 153 dwellings (net) at 31 March 2018.
+This would provide an additional 42 residential units over that which was already permitted at 31 March 2018. - 5.136 One large site at Folly Hill has been granted planning permission on appeal since 31 March 2018 for 96 net additional dwellings which now forms part of the housing land supply in the Plan area. - 5.137 Finally, Farnham had a large number of small sites with planning permission for 153 dwellings (net) at 31 March 2018.